-Statutory assessments (SATs) are carried out at the end of Key Stage 1 (age 7) and at the end of Key Stage 2 (age 11).
+Statutory assessments (SATs) are carried out at the end of Key Stage 2 (age 11).
 In line with changes to the National Curriculum, all children from Y1-Y6 will be deemed to be working at above, at or below ARE (age related expectation) in all core areas.